Personal data processed by students

 Students undertaking research or other work involving personal data

 This guidance is intended for students undertaking research or other work involving information about living, identifiable individuals as part of their programme of study at the University of Edinburgh.

-The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 protect the rights of individuals when you process personal data about them, including obtaining, holding and destroying it.
+The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 protect the rights of individuals when you process personal data about them, including obtaining, holding and destroying it.

 The definition of personal data is highly complex.
 For day-to-day purposes, it is best to assume that all information about a living, identifiable individual is personal data.
 This includes any expression of opinion by or about the individual.

 Students use personal data for three main reasons:

 - To maintain a personal life, for example to communicate with family and friends.

 - To pursue a course of study with the University, for example to research and write an essay, report or thesis.

 - To carry out research as a member of the University established research group.

 Students may use many different methods to process personal data, such as maintaining an email account, a computer database, or using social media accounts.